gchure/phd/docs/src/chapter_01/section_01_introduction.md

 From archaea thriving in hydrothermal vents on the ocean floor to aspen trees dominating a Coloradan mountainside, all forms of life are unified in their obedience to the whims of their environment.
 Over the past 3.5 billion years of evolution, life has evolved myriad clever ways to combat (and exploit) environmental fluctuations to amplify reproductive success.
-The mechanisms behind this adaptation are diverse and traverse the biological scales ranging from nanosecond-scale conformational switching of proteins (@Fig:adaptation_levels(C)), to large-scale reconfiguration of metabolic networks (@Fig:adaptation_levels (B)), to evolutionary trajectories that become detectable over many generations (@Fig:adaptation_levels (C)).
-Thus, while "adaptation" is colloquialy associated *only* with organisms, one can use the same language to describe the microscopic operations of molecules.
+The mechanisms behind this adaptation are diverse and traverse the biological scales, ranging from nanosecond-scale conformational switching of proteins (@Fig:adaptation_levels(C)), to reconfiguration of metabolic networks to consume different sugars(@Fig:adaptation_levels (B)), to evolutionary trajectories that only become visible over many generations (@Fig:adaptation_levels (C)).
+While "adaptation" is typically only associated with organisms (at least colloquially), one can use the same language to describe the microscopic operations of molecules.

 ![**The spatial, temporal, and mechanistic scale of adaptation.** (A) Molecular adaptation in this work is defined through the lens of allostery